-There is a steady growing need and demand for female officers' services in many other public and private sectors, which can be provided by Uganda police force, like the growing numbers of women in very important positions in the country, female diplomats and many others who prefers close security personnel (bodyguards) to be female officers.
-Of female officer's services by other government department locally and internationally to work in missions' world over.
+There is a steady growing need and demand for female officers' services in many other public and private sectors which can be provided by Uganda police force, like the growing numbers of women in very important positions in the country, female diplomats and many others who prefer close security personnel (bodyguards) to be female officers.
+The ever-increasing demand of female officer's services by other government department locally and internationally to work in missions world over.
 And the police cannot escape the demands of the public for effectiveness and quality services from the Uganda police force.
 Therefore, the paper was motivated by all the fore mentioned gaps to investigate the relationship between gender equality and the provision of security services by the Uganda Police Forces.
-The study analyzed and discussed the effects of gender policy and provision of security services by the Uganda police force in the contemporary policing.
-The study used Uganda police as the main unit of analysis, which helped the researcher to get the underpinning silent issue which affect gender inclusion and security service provision in the UPF.